Chaiebsaif5/Chaiebsaif5.github.io/Portfolio/Overview and analysis/EV charging points in France - Project/README.md

 6. Quick overview of what plugs serve which EV models and contrast plug availability to recent EV ownership / sales data in France to calculate best served models and least served models.

-Finally: Display everything in a PowerBI + Tableau dashboard that provides a quick and easy way to absorb the findings and drill into the data / metrics.
+Finally: Display everything in a PowerBI dashboard that provides a quick and easy way to absorb the findings and drill into the data / metrics.

+The Project Log.md file in this project's folder will display all the steps (chronologically ordered) from the start of the project to its end.
+Each step is accompanied with details of it's process and the logic behind it.

+Dataset schema is available here (original source): https://schema.data.gouv.fr/etalab/schema-irve-statique/latest/documentation.html and also as PDF in the folder, it covers the definition of each column as well as the data type it contains.

 Note:
     - I will be doing this exercise twice, once via Excel, and again via SQL (showcasing formulas) to demonstrate my technical capacity.
     - I have included a column dictionary that translates french column names into English for non-french speakers, It can be found in the Cleaned Excel file in a seperate tab.
+    - IMPORTANT: All columns added by me to the dataset will have their headers coloured yellow, Work was mainly kept to these columns unless otherwise stated in the log.